JCamyre/judgement/README.md

    1. If you don't have `pipenv` installed, install with `pip install pipenv`
 3. Run `pipenv install`, which will install the packages and use the Python version specified in the Pipfile
 4. Create `.env` file in root directory, adding all secret keys

+Whenever you open a new terminal, access your pipenv environment via `pipenv shell`